zakzzzelz/Xstro/readme.md

-### XSTRO MD BOT
+### Xstro MD WhatsApp Bot

 <p>This is a simple WhatsApp bot I made to make using WhatsApp faster and easier.
 It fully depends on the XSTRO API where all the functionality is processed.
-I used **fetch** or **axios** to keep it lightweight and fast.
+I used Axios to keep it lightweight and fast.
 All you need is a decent internet connection from your server.</p>

 ### SETUP